miniBamboo/workshare/README_zh.md

 ## API

-Once `luckyshare` started, online *OpenAPI* doc can be accessed in your browser. e.g. http://localhost:51991/ by default.
+Once `workshare` started, online *OpenAPI* doc can be accessed in your browser. e.g. http://localhost:51991/ by default.